 When you step back and compare electrical work to other things in your life not related to remodeling--playing with your kids, traveling, eating out, seeing a movie--running 12/2 cable through a cobwebbed basement pales is not great by comparison.
 Simply put, you've got better things to do in life, and hiring out allows you to do those things.

 You hire people because they can do things you cannot do: flying commercial jets, corporate litigation, repairing Teslas.
 Since you know absolutely nothing about the task, there is no question about hiring a professional.

 You get into murky and often dangerous territory when you know a few things about the job-at-hand.
 As they say, a little knowledge can be dangerous.

 The issue is exacerbated when you've got home remodeling writers shouting from their bully pulpits ("Do it yourself!") and home improvement stores overflowing with boxes, cable, switches, outlets, and lights practically begging to be homeowner-installed.

 This point about knowledge and experience is at the core of the argument.
-Even if you know 92% about electrical work, it's the other 8% that can hurt you.
+Even if you know 92% of electrical work, it's the other 8% that can hurt you.

 4. They Are Expensive, But You Can Control Costs